gmarrot/dotnet-wording-plugin/README.md

     commentsColumn = ""                 // Optional, default: null

     skipHeaders = true                  // Skip headers.
-Optional, default: true addMissingKeys = true               // Add missing key from sheet in wording files.
+Optional, default: true addMissingKeys = false              // Add missing key from sheet in wording files.
 If false, it will throw errors on default wording file when missing keys.
-Optional, default: true
+Optional, default: false removeNonExistingKeys = false       // Remove wording from resx files that not exist in Google Sheet.
+Optional, default: false

     languages {
         'default' {